-Slicers were introduced in Excel 2010, and they make it easy to change multiple pivot tables with a single click
+Quickly filter Excel Pivot Tables with Slicers.
+They make it easy to change one or more pivot tables with a single click.

 In this video you can see the steps for adding a slicer to a pivot table in Excel 2010, and then using slicers to filter the data.
 The written instructions are below the video.

 Introduced in Excel 2010, Slicers are a powerful new way to filter pivot table data.

 In this video, you'll see the steps for connecting multiple pivot tables to a slicer, so they can all be filtered with a single click.
 The written instructions are below.